 - In addition to a service fee, you’ll also be on the hook for closing costs, repair costs, and a 3% commission if you decide to work with an agent.

-- Abodewell has limited availability, operating in only one location: the greater Austin area.
+- Abodewell has limited availability, operating in only one location: Update in Cosmic.

 Abodewell: Key Considerations for Sellers

 Abodewell has strict requirements when it comes to the type of homes they’ll accept.
 Homes must be built after 1960, on a lot no larger than ¾ of an acre, valued between $125,000 and $500,000, and must be in good condition with few needed repairs.